The Future Of Twitter

 CEO Jack Dorsey recently discussed that Twitter could one day offer a way for that discovery, identity, and individual user data could be managed in a decentralized way.
 He explained users could own their own data and identity and could permission products like Twitter in a value exchange.
 Given that Jack is also leading one of the most innovative payment companies, Square, this is a trend to watch closely.

-More tangibly, Twitter is rolling out audio capabilities with Spaces and newsletter capabilities with Revue.
+More tangibly, Twitter is rolling out audio capabilities with Spaces and newsletter capabilities with Revue (now defunct).
 Spaces is the Twitter take on what the social audio app Clubhouse pioneered.
 Twitter users could choose to host public rooms where discussions amongst a small group of users would be broadcast to thousands at the same time.
 Some industry experts believe that this could improve the toxic discourse that permeates Twitter and bring back some of the small community feel.

 The newsletter capability that the Revue brings to the company will allow users to publish long form essays and send them directly to users.
 Perhaps more importantly, the authors can charge for the newsletters while Twitter takes a 5% cut of each payment.
 This is the first step that Twitter has taken towards allowing their users to charge for services on the Twitter platform.
 With the recent boom in paid newsletters driven by Substack, Twitter is making a smart move to capitalize on their core distribution strengths.